Stocklake — AI Stock Intelligence

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description mentions 'Pro tier only — AI pipeline cost attached,' giving a usage constraint, but does not explicitly compare to alternative tools or state when not to use.
+The description mentions 'Pro tier only' implying a prerequisite, but does not explicitly state when to use this tool versus alternatives or when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.